Blendify/blender-manual/blender_docs/manual/editors/3dview/object/editing/transform/control/orientations.rst

    The manipulator matches the object axis.

-   Notice that, here, the Manipulator is at a slight tilt (it is most visible on the object's Y-axis, the green arrow).
+   Notice that, here, the Manipulator is at a slight tilt (it is most visible on the object's Y axis, the green arrow).
    This is due to our 15° rotation of the object.
    This demonstrates the difference between local coordinates and global coordinates.
-   If we had rotated the object 90° along its X-axis, we would see that the object's "Up" is the world's "Forward" -- or the object's Z-axis would now be the world's Y-axis.
+   If we had rotated the object 90° along its X axis, we would see that the object's "Up" is the world's "Forward" -- or the object's Z axis would now be the world's Y axis.
    This orientation has an effect on many parts of the interface, so it is important to understand the distinction.

 Normal
-   The Z-axis of the manipulator will match the normal vector of the selection.
+   The Z axis of the manipulator will match the normal vector of the selection.

    In Object Mode, this is equivalent to Local Orientation, in Edit Mode, it becomes more interesting.